mph-/lcapy/doc/schematics.rst

 ============

 Lcapy uses the filename extension to determine the file format to produce.
-This must be one of tex, schtex, png, svg, or pdf.
+This must be one of tex, schtex, pgf, png, svg, or pdf.
 The schtex format is useful for including schematics into LaTeX documents.
-The tex format generates a standalone LaTeX file.
+The tex, schtex, and pgf extension generates a standalone LaTeX file.
 If no filename is specified, the schematic is displayed on the screen.

 By default, the png format is used for interactive drawing.
-First LaTeX is used to create a temporary pdf file; this is then converted to png format using `pdftoppm` or `convert` (ImageMagick).
+First LaTeX is used to create a temporary pdf file; this is then converted to png format using `pdftoppm` or `convert` (ImageMagick); `convert` does a better job but does not come installed with the required permissions.
 When using a Jupyter notebook, the svg format can be used with `draw(svg=True`).